oracle-livelabs/oci/oci-apm-weblogic/00-introduction/introduction.md

 *	Create a file system in the Oracle Cloud Infrastructure, and mount it in the Kubernetes pods
 *	Download, provision and deploy the APM Java agent
 * Apply custom storage configuration to the Kubernetes pods
+*	Change the display name format of the spans by editing the agent configuration file
-*	Instrument APM Browser agent
+*	Instrument APM Browser agent by automatic injection
 *	Use APM Trace Explorer to view traces, spans, and span dimensions

 ### Prerequisites